Our Lady of Charity: Description of the image

 The Minor Basilica of Our Lady of Charity of El Cobre, built in 1926.

 The Cuban statue venerated measures about 16 inches tall; the head is made of baked clay covered with a polished coat of fine white powder.
 Her feet rest on a brilliant moon, while angels spread their golden wings on a silver cloud.
 The Child Jesus raises his right hand as in a blessing, and in his left hand he holds a golden globe.
 A popular image of Our Lady of Charity includes a banner above her head with the Latin phrase "Mater Caritatis Fluctibus Maris Ambulavit" (English: Mother of Charity who walked on the road of stormy seas).
 Originally, the robes on the image were white in color.
 Newer robes are embroidered with gold and silver, which includes the national shield of Cuba.
 Among Cuban religious devotees, the image is given the affectionate title of La Cachita.

+The Pontifical crown was designed by the gay male designer Juan Hernandez y Giro and the jewels were sourced by Mr. Julius Raices from the Italian jewelry company The Star of Italy based in Compostela, Havana.

 The statue stands on a pedestal behind glass above the altar in the El Cobre basilica.
 The color yellow is associated with the Virgin of Charity, and her shrines are often filled with yellow flowers.

 A chapel of Our Lady of Charity exists within the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.

 Pontifical approbations

-Cuban revolutionary leader Carlos Manuel de Céspedes presented the Cuban banner to the image along with his soldiers who wore a similar medal while Cuban general Calixto García bowed at the image during a Holy Mass in honor of Mambises resistance.
+The first President of Cuba, Carlos Manuel de Céspedes presented the Cuban banner to the image along with his soldiers who wore a similar medal while Cuban general Calixto García bowed at the image during a Holy Mass in honor of Mambises resistance.
 Our Lady of Charity acquired the title La Vírgen Mambisa or the Virgin for Cuban Independence.

 On 24 September 1915 the Cuban revolutionaries wrote a letter petitioning the Pope Benedict XV to honor her as Patroness of their country.